Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Results

 \begin{myfigure}

-\figurenotes{This figure displays accumulated local effects (ALE) curves for three demand-side factors: wealth, order frequency, and average spending per order.
-The horizontal axis represents empirical quantiles of each variable, and the vertical axis shows their marginal influence on the estimated treatment effect, averaging over the observed distribution of other variables.
+\figurenotes{This figure displays accumulated local effects (ALE) curves for wealth, order frequency (total number of orders placed in the six months prior to the coupon event), and average spending per order (average out-of-pocket expenditure per order over the same period).
+The horizontal axis represents empirical quantiles of each variable, and the vertical axis shows the variable's marginal influence on the estimated treatment effect, averaging over the observed distribution of the remaining covariates.
+Dots denote the estimated ALE values, and the solid line is a spline-smoothed fit.
 All curves are centered to have mean zero.} \end{myfigure}

 \begin{myfigure} \quad{}